BaseMax/MandelbrotFractalGenerator/README.md

 - Generate fractal images using the Mandelbrot set
 - Zoom in and out of the image using the mouse or keyboard
-- Change the color scheme of the image
-- Save the image to a file

 ## Requirements